I love Earth Day! And this year will be the 50th anniversary of celebrating Earth Day on April 22nd! The theme for Earth Day 2020 is – Climate Action!

 With small kids around, I am always looking for free fun and the events and holidays we have every month of the year are great inspiration for what to do!

-When talking about Earth Day with your kids or classroom, here are some facts you may all find interesting:
+When talking about Earth Day with your kids or classroom, you may love my post with 30 Earth Day facts and a free printable or check out this shorter list of facts you may all find interesting:

 12 Interesting Earth Day Facts:

 - On the first Earth Day, 20 million people or 10% of the American population got involved! (source)

 - The first Earth Day was the planet’s largest civic event! (source)

 - Earth Day started in 1970 (making 2020 the 50th Anniversary!)

 - Now, Earth Day is a global event on April 22

 - Over 3.5 billion people participate in 190 countries (and counting!) (source)